0xbythesecond/Configure-AD/README.md

 ## Deployment and Configuration Steps

 Firstly, we will need to establish the resource group so that you can add your virtual machines for the Domain Controller (DC-1) and the Client Virtual Machine (Client-1).
-The Domain Controller VM will use Windows Server 2022 system image (a serialized copy of the entire state of a computer system stored in some non-volatile form such as a file).
+The Domain Controller VM will use a Windows Server 2022 system image (a serialized copy of the entire state of a computer system stored in some non-volatile form such as a file).

 <p align="center">
 <img src="https://i.imgur.com/lKmRcIy.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>